arichiardi/replumb/README.md

 The first parameter is a map of configuration options, currently
 supporting:

 * `:verbose` will enable the the evaluation logging, defaults to false
 * `:warning-as-error` will consider a compiler warning as error
-* `:target`  `:nodejs` and `:browser` supported, the latter used if missing
+* `:target` `:nodejs` and `:browser` supported, the latter is used if missing
-* `:init-fn!`  user provided initialization function, it will be passed a map:
+* `:init-fn!` user provided initialization function, it will be passed a
+map:

-            :form   ;; the form to evaluate, as data :ns     ;; the current namespace, as symbol :target ;; the current target
+        :form   ;; the form to evaluate, as data
+        :ns     ;; the current namespace, as symbol :target ;; the current target

 * `:load-fn!` will override replumb's default `cljs.js/*load-fn*`.
 It rules out `:read-file-fn!`, losing any perk of using `replumb.load` helpers.
-Use it if you know what you are doing and follow this protocol:
+Use it if you know what you are doing and follow this
+protocol:

 > Each runtime environment provides a different way to load a library.
-    > Whatever function `*load-fn*` is bound to will be passed two arguments,
+> Whatever function `*load-fn*` is bound to will be passed two arguments
-    > a map and a callback function.
-The map will have the following keys:
+> - a map and a callback function: The map will have the following keys:
-    >
 >    :name   - the name of the library (a symbol)
 >    :macros - modifier signaling a macros namespace load
 >    :path   - munged relative library path (a string)
 >
-    > The callback cb, upon resolution, will need to pass the map:
+> The callback cb, upon resolution, will need to pass the same map:
 >
 >    :lang       - the language, :clj or :js
 >    :source     - the source of the library (a string)
 >    :cache      - optional, if a :clj namespace has been precompiled to
 >                  :js, can give an analysis cache for faster loads.
 >    :source-map - optional, if a :clj namespace has been precompiled
 >                  to :js, can give a V3 source map JSON
 >
 > If the resource could not be resolved, the callback should be invoked with
 > nil.

-* `:read-file-fn!` an asynchronous 2-arity function `(fn [file-path src-cb] ...)` where src-cb is itself a function `(fn [source] ...)` that needs to be called when ready with the found file source as string (nil if no file is found).
-It is mutually exclusive with `:load-fn!` and will be ignored in case both are present.
+* `:read-file-fn!` an asynchronous 2-arity function with signature `[file-path src-cb]` where src-cb is itself a function `(fn [source] ...)` that needs to be called with the file content as string (`nil` if no file is found).
+It is mutually exclusive with `:load-fn!` and will be ignored in case both are present

-* `:src-paths`  a vector of paths containing source files.
+* `:src-paths`  a vector of paths containing source files

 The second parameter, `callback`, should be a 1-arity function which receives the result map, whose result keys will be: